NATIONAL SENIOR CITIZENS DAY

 According to the 2017 census, 47 million seniors live in the United States.
 By 2060, that number will nearly double.
 Their wealth of knowledge, skill, and experience offer so much to the next generation.
 As technologies advance, these are the people who’ve experienced each step of change.
 Not only have they contributed to it, but they understand first hand the benefits and the drawbacks.
 They know life without the advancements that exist today.

 By the time you’re eighty years old you’ve learned everything.
 You only have to remember it. ~ George Burns

 Our senior citizens are pioneers of science, medicine, psychology, civil rights and so much more.
 Their valuable contributions to our communities create better places to live.
 They deserve the respect and dignity their achievements earn them.
-The encourages supporting senior citizen to live their lives to the fullest and as independently as possible.
+The day encourages supporting senior citizens to live their lives to the fullest and as independently as possible.

 HOW TO OBSERVE #SeniorCitizensDay

 Spend time with the senior citizens you know.
 Let them know they are appreciated and loved.
 It may also be a good day to volunteer at a retirement home.
 Share your smile with those who may not otherwise get a visitor today.

 If you are a senior citizen, check for special discounts and promotions that may be offered at stores and restaurants in your area.

 NATIONAL SENIOR CITIZENS DAY HISTORY

 On August 19, 1988, President Ronald Reagan signed Proclamation 5847 declaring August 21st as National Senior Citizens Day.